joelberkeley/spidr/tutorials/XLA: Accelerated Linear Algebra.md

   }
   ```
   where here we're setting values in a list of `double`s.
 Similar functions can be used to get values from, and free arrays.

+## A total API to foreign functions

+The subset of Idris types allowed in foreign functions provide very little type and memory safety. spidr's approach to this is to wrap foreign functions with a well-typed interface, which captures all the requirements for the XLA API.
+Such a well-typed wrapper gives us confidence that our Idris interface to XLA is total.
+In spidr, we choose to write these functions to align closely with the C++ API, so that it's clear where we have re-interpreted the API to be more idiomatic or convenient.